jsntv200/redant-home/_posts/2009-07-13-visualising-your-online-customer-funnel.md

 keywords: ''
 image_small: "/assets/uploads/2009/funnel-small.png"
 image: "/assets/uploads/2009/funnel-large.jpg"
-excerpt-short: Refine your user experience and create better ROI by taking an internal look at what happens when your customer visits your site.
+excerpt_short: Refine your user experience and create better ROI by taking an internal look at what happens when your customer visits your site.
-excerpt-long: Here we look at converting customers from their first visit to your website to the end point at which they either purchase or become fully engaged with what you're offering.
+excerpt_long: Here we look at converting customers from their first visit to your website to the end point at which they either purchase or become fully engaged with what you're offering.
 By visualising this you can refine the process and create a better user experience and increase your ROI.
 tags: []
 time: ''
 redirect_from:
-- "/blog/visualising-your-online-customer-funnel/"
+- /blog/visualising-your-online-customer-funnel/
-- "/blog/visualising-your-online-customer-funnel"
+- /blog/visualising-your-online-customer-funnel
 date_published: ! ' 2009-07-13'
 publisher: Red Ant
 updated_at: 2009-07-13